agama-project/agama/doc/storage_ui.md

 partitions should be affected following a logic that, even though is configurable in the control file and by the UI, is hard to follow for many end users.

 The proposal described in this document would not rely on that logic.
-Instead, D-Installer would only propose two ways of making space:
+Instead, Agama would only propose two ways of making space:

 - Completely wipe the content of the selected disk(s) and start from scratch.